caiosabadin/notes/sass/tutorial.md

 }
 ```

-Note that, when ``@extend`` is used, sub-selectors such as ``:hover`` are also extended, which may lead to unpredicted results oblivious users are particularly susceptible to.
+Note that sub-selectors such as ``:hover`` are also extended, which may lead to unpredicted results oblivious users are particularly susceptible to.

-So:
+So, the code below:

 ```scss
 @charset 'utf-8';